goodfella/liblinuxpp/README.md

 A resource owning class for UDP sockets.
 This class provides a receive member function, several send member functions, and other socket related functions such as bind.

+#### linuxpp::net::tcp_socket

+A resource owning class to TCP sockets.
+This class provides member functions that facilitate implementing both TCP clients and servers.